 Diamond Jubilee celebrations will come to a grand close on Tuesday with a day of celebrations honoring The Queen.
 The day begins with a Thanksgiving Service at St. Paul’s Cathedral, followed by a lunch reception at Westminster Hall, the celebrated Carriage Procession to Buckingham Palace and the hugely popular Balcony appearance, which will be capped off with a Flypast by the Royal Air Force and a Feu de Joie from the Forecourt.
 This is the grand rifle fire salute given by The Queen’s Guard and the National Anthem performed by the Band of the Irish Guards.
 Join in the fun with the crowds of people looking to catch a glimpse of The Queen and Royal Family during the Carriage Procession.

 The Carriage Procession will be one of the most elaborate and beautiful parts of the Diamond Jubilee celebrations.
 In addition to The Queen and The Duke of Edinburgh, many other members of the Royal Family will be in the Carriage Procession, including The Prince of Wales and The Duchess of Cornwall, The Duke and Duchess of Cambridge and Prince Henry of Wales.
 Expect the crowd to burst into enthusiastic cheers as the beautiful carriages pass!
 Some of the most exquisite carriages will be on display, including the 1902 State Landau carrying The Queen and Prince Philip.
-To find out more about the scheduled route for the Carriage Procession and the official Order of Service for the day, visit the Diamond Jubilee website here.

 Diamond Jubilee Exhibitions in London